KingArnaiz/servier/README.md

    * Arguments including `init_db` and `demo` can be passed with this pattern: `'wsgi:build_app(init_db=True, demo=True)'`
    * Gunicorn documentation can be found [here](http://docs.gunicorn.org/en/stable/index.html).

-## Within Python

-For information on the use of servier within a python script, refer to the [Within a python script](https://servier.readthedocs.io/en/latest/tutorial.html#within-a-python-script) section of the documentation.
-A [Google Colab notebook](https://colab.research.google.com/github/servier/servier/blob/master/colab_demo.ipynb) is also available with several examples.
-Note that this notebook is intended to be run in Google Colab rather than as a Jupyter notebook on your local machine.
-A similar notebook of examples is available as a [nanoHUB tool](https://nanohub.org/resources/servierdemo/).

 ## Data

 In order to train a model, you must provide training data containing molecules (as SMILES strings) and known target values.
+Data sets are available in the `data` directory.

 Servier can either train on a single target ("single tasking") or on multiple targets simultaneously ("multi-tasking").